Asia New Bay Area: Kaohsiung Music Center

-Kaohsiung Port Terminal
+Kaohsiung Port Cruise Terminal

-The Kaohsiung Port Terminal stretches from pier 18 to pier 21 of the Kaohsiung Harbor and includes an administration building, a conference hall and three jetties.
+The Kaohsiung Port Cruise Terminal stretches from pier 18 to pier 21 of the Kaohsiung Harbor and includes an administration building, a conference hall and three jetties.
 The size of the terminal is sufficient to simultaneously accommodate two 225,000-tonne cruise ships.
-Construction of the terminal is scheduled for November 2016, with the expected opening in June 2020.
+Construction of the terminal started in 9 November 2013 and was completed on 31 August 2022.

 Kaohsiung Main Public Library

 The 20,000 square meter area houses the Kaohsiung Main Public Library, Taiwan's largest public library.
 It is an ecological building with eight floors and a basement.
 The book inventory has over 1 million volumes.
 The library includes a department for international picture books and a children's theater, the first institution of its kind in the country.
-Architecture and design work were done by Ricky Liu and the Japanese architect Toyo Ito’s team.
+Architecture and design work were done by Ricky Liu and the Japanese architect Toyo Ito's team.
 Construction started in October 2012 and was completed in 2014.
-The LIbrary opened to the public in November 2014.
+The Library opened to the public in November 2014.
 In 2017 the library was regarded as one of the top 10 landmarks of Taiwan by TripAdvisor.